jawad989/jawad989/README.md

 A visually engaging static website built with React and **Framer Motion** for subtle, smooth animations and transitions.
 *Role: Developed the frontend; focused on aesthetic and interactive user experience.*

+**Performance Optimization:**
+Implemented asset preloading directly in the HTML, allowing React to use direct paths for hero section images.
+This guarantees smooth initial UI rendering and prevents flicker or sluggish loading of visuals after site load.

 ---

 ### 2. [High Tribe – Chef Meal Booking & Services Platform (Admin Dashboard)](https://admin.hightribe.cloud/)